I am sitting here waiting for the Pressure Canner to return to zero on the dial so that I can open it up and see the results of the last 90 minutes.

 I was relieved to see once the pot was open that none of the jars had exploded or that any of the lids had popped off.
 Those types of things happen when you don’t thoroughly remove all the air from the jar before tightening the lids or you don’t get a tight seal.

 I removed the jars from the pot and I was pretty happy with the results.
 I know that I created a excellent soup if one of us has a cold and needs a quick remedy.
-This recipe is the base for my husband infamous Chicken and Dumplings with a turkey twist.
 I know that he will be excited to know this year all he need to make is the dumplings.

 This was an easy recipe for an intermediate canner who has some experience with the working of a pressure canner.
 I made the recipe in four quart jars which required a full ninety minutes at 10 pounds of pressure.
 Here is the recipe:

-16 cups of chicken stock (I used turkey stock)
+- 16 cups chicken stock (I used turkey stock)